prantlf/grunt-contrib-requirejs/README.md

 ## requirejs

 The `requirejs` option is an object exported from a module compatible with `r.js`.
 You can pass an alternative optimizer version to the task by this option.
-The module `requirejs` is used by `require('requirejs')` by default.
+The module `requirejs` is initialised by `require('@prantlf/requirejs')` by default.

 ## logLevel